davidnoq/Foodcraft/sprint4.md

 - added handler for generating a random recipe
 - added GET function for frontend to retrieve username
 - added GET function to find a specific recipe within a user's list
-- refactored new recipe handler to generate five recipe recommendations based on user inputted ingredients instead of just one
+- refactored new recipe handler to generate ten recipe recommendations based on user inputted ingredients instead of just one
+- added handler for adding recipe to a user's list
 - created unit tests for new changes
 # List unit tests for frontend
 - Used Cypress component tests for unit testing